global-asp/asp-source/en/0203_searching-spirit-spring.md

 ##
 The Winter cold had passed.

-Spring was coming to Nkanyezi’s village.
+Spring was coming to Nkanyezi's village.

 Soon the villagers would gather to celebrate the new season.
 Nkanyezi looked forward to the Spring festival more than any other day in the year.

 ##
-One warm morning, Nkanyezi overheard two village elders talking about the festival.“The people of Ndlovu have lost their spirit of celebration,” one sighed.“How can we have a Spring festival in a village that has forgotten how to celebrate?” asked another.
+One warm morning, Nkanyezi overheard two village elders talking about the festival."The people of Ndlovu have lost their spirit of celebration," one sighed."How can we have a Spring festival in a village that has forgotten how to celebrate?" asked another.

 ##
-Nkanyezi was worried.“How will the sun shine again unless we sing to wake it from its winter slumber?” she asked herself.
+Nkanyezi was worried."How will the sun shine again unless we sing to wake it from its winter slumber?" she asked herself.

-Nkanyezi thought for a long time.“I must find what we have lost,” she decided.“I must go in search of things that will bring back the spirit of celebration to my village.”
+Nkanyezi thought for a long time."I must find what we have lost," she decided."I must go in search of things that will bring back the spirit of celebration to my village."

 ##
 The elders gave Nkanyezi their blessing for the journey.
 They gave her a bag to carry the things she would find.